-- DD HASHSIZE 503
+- DD\HASHSIZE 503

-- DD_HASHMAX 4
+- DD\HASHMAX 4

-- DS HASHSIZE 503
+- DS\HASHSIZE 503

-- DS POOLSIZE 2000
+- DS\POOLSIZE 2000

 Monitor these caches to see the actual usage, and you can adjust these parameters accordingly.
-For monitoring information, refer to "Monitoring the Data-Distribution Cache" on page 4-35.
+For monitoring information, see "Monitoring the Data-Distribution Cache" on page 4-25.

-The amount of memory available
+• The amount of memory available